 You can also create an automated email within LGM to follow up with each of your clients 2-3 months after their purchase.
 This will enable you to automatically ask them if they were satisfied if they might give you a review or testimonial, or if they know of someone who could use the service as well.

 Use the golden rule of sales no matter what method you reach out with: Follow up, follow up, follow up.

 Use LGM to automate this process and reach out to everyone you’ve contacted.
 Create a sequence that runs for you to continuously keep in touch with your prospects — without the struggle of manual entry every single time.

 Create automation for everyone you meet and receive their business card, everyone you speak with over the phone, and anyone you’ve reached out to on social media.
 Every contact counts.

 Outreach Idea #10: Work cross-departmentally

-If your company has multiple departments that speak to the customer such as a different sales department, work with them to see if they’ve discovered any techniques that could help.
-Leadership has a vested interest in assisting these collaborations if the company makes more money, so encourage this supportive culture over competition.
+If your company has multiple departments that speak to the customer such as a different sales department, work with them to see if they’ve discovered any sales techniques that could help.
+Leadership has a vested interest in assisting these collaborations if the company makes more money, so encourage this supportive culture over the competitive one.